Azure/Azure-Sentinel/Playbooks/ReadMe.md

                 }

 ```
-* The connectionId will use a string and variable.
+* The `connectionId` will use a string and variable.
-* The Connection name is the variable.
+* The `connectionName` is the variable.
-* The id is the string we used early for the id when creating the resource.
+* The `id` is the string we used early for the id when creating the resource.

 9. In the `Microsoft.Logic/workflows` resource, you will also need the `dependsOn` field, which is a list of `resourceId`.
-The string for each `resourceId` is contructed using this snippet, followed by an example which contains Azure AD and Azure Sentinel connections.
+The string for each `resourceId` is constructed using this snippet, followed by an example which contains Azure AD and Azure Sentinel connections.

 ```
     [resourceId('Microsoft.Web/connections', <ConnectionVariableName>)]